-Slack & Davis could not be more proud of Paula Sweeney.
+Slack Davis Sanger could not be more proud of Paula Sweeney.
 She has been named “Trial Lawyer of the Year” by the Dallas Bar Association (DBA).
 Even though the award’s official presentation is not until September, we had to share the cover story from the July 2013 issue of Headnotes, the DBA’s monthly newsletter.
 Congratulations, Paula!

 Paula Sweeney: Trial Lawyer of the Year